NEW DATA: 150+ Trail Camera Study Across 100,000 Acres in Pennsylvania

 If you are able to choose, this study suggests that spending your coldest days in the woods is the way to go!

-Take a look at the spreadsheet
+Take a look at the updated spreadsheet with data from 2020-2023 spreadsheet!

 #2.
 Can October Bow Hunting be As Good As November?